Abdulrahman-Yasser/Some_footages/readme.md

 - First resource i can suggest is this channel : https://www.youtube.com/@btselem <br>
 Go in, watch any video, and that's your resource

+- EX.
+IDF solider says how to be an IDF solider https://x.com/Danah_Q9/status/1720136093880762856?s=20

 - The IOF have arrested 22 year-old Palestinian activist Ahed Tamimi for "inciting terrorism",during overnight raids in the occupied West Bank.
 In this video filmed last year Ahed speaks to
 @DenaTakruri about what life is like under occupation and being targeted by Israelis. -AJ+ https://x.com/randA33333/status/1721991218303737893?s=20

+- More murders and crimes committed by the terrorist Israeli settlers backed by the IOF, of course the settlers always get away with their crimes because the law doesn’t stop them and the weapons are distributed to them by their terrorist Israeli government https://x.com/randA33333/status/1721667708222115871?s=20

+- #BeforeOct7 - 2nd June 2023: Nabi Saleh, West Bank.
+Two year old, Mohammed Al-Tamimi was shot in the head by the Israeli occupation forces, being "mistaken" for a gunman. https://x.com/Mazaljj/status/1729411247001809159?s=20

 - Palestinian journalist Hana Hammad continues work after being injured by Israeli forces in Jerusalem https://x.com/sembayu0/status/1721278082911281526?s=20

 - 11 year-old girl hit in the face with a stun grenade by an israhelli police + violent beating for other girl, resulting in broken jaw and wounds for the 11YO.
 The muslims were celebrating a holiday that day.
 BEFORE OCTOBER 7TH https://x.com/antizionist653/status/1722745411025215843?s=20

+- Imagine just how helpless and humiliated you'd feel to be a Palestinian father watching armed enemy Israeli soldiers abduct your children and take them off to god knows where to be beaten, tortured, sexually assaulted and detained for months or years? https://x.com/livingmrtyr/status/1719896703170486676?s=20

+- Female students are being searched -or rather harassed- in Jerusalem by occupation forces https://x.com/rihamrifai/status/1722275651238126003?s=20

+- Arresting a really elder mother https://x.com/lhhvdd/status/1725145779940024341?s=20

 B-roll: Include any evidence to support the fact that Gazan leaders have been imprisoned, maimed, or killed.
 -